-Susan earned a B.A. in International Relations from Brown University and a J.D. from Case Western Reserve.
+Susan earned a B.A. from Brown University and a J.D. from Case Western Reserve.
 Her dream of becoming Perry Mason never materialized, though she did manage to emulate his physique.
-After a short stint in a small firm, she practiced mainly environmental law, serving in two state Attorneys General and one County Attorney Office, as well as the Department of Justice.
-In another period, she wrote for a criminal law biweekly publication where, in addition to other duties, she was the unofficial science writer, interviewing forensic experts and even created a ballistic evidence guide for lawyers.
-She has taught legal writing to Paralegals and English as a Second Language to adult learners, true labors of love which she remembers fondly.
+After a short stint in a small firm, she practiced primarily environmental law, serving in two State Attorneys General and one County Attorney Office, as well as the Department of Justice.

 Bio